henkelmax/enhanced-groups/readme.md

-# Simple Voice Chat Instant Groups
+# Simple Voice Chat Enhanced Groups

 This server side Fabric mod adds the command `/instantgroup`.
 This command automatically adds every player nearby to a group, if they are not already in a group.
 The default range of this is 128 blocks.
 Alternatively you can provide the